google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

     });

 ### canMakePayment
-In addition to the API availability, you can check to see if a user has active payment method before invoking Payment Request API.
-Remember that this is optional as users can still add a new payment method on Payment UI.
+In addition to the API availability, you can check to see if a user has an active payment method before invoking the Payment Request API.
+Remember that this is optional as users can still add a new payment method on the payment UI.

     let request = new PaymentRequest(methods, details, options);
     if (request.canMakePayment) {